Charged with a Violation? Call (919) 887-8040.

 Thorough Representation & Creative Defense Solutions

-We understand that no one wants to be sent back to jail or prison after finally gaining some degree of freedom.
+At Sandman, Finn & Fitzhugh, we understand that no one wants to be sent back to jail or prison after finally gaining some degree of freedom.
 Our firm is here to investigate the details of the charges against you and gather evidence to build a strong defense on your behalf.
 We are dedicated to preventing re-imprisonment and ensuring your rights are not violated.